 Our success depends upon the continued contributions of our key management, scientific and technical personnel, many of whom have substantial experience with or been instrumental for us and our projects.
-Key management individuals include the members of our executive management team consisting of Thomas Meyer, our founder, Chairman and Chief Executive Officer, Sven Zimmermann, our Chief Financial Officer, and Bettina Stubinski, our Chief Medical Officer.
+Key management individuals include the members of our executive management team consisting of Thomas Meyer, our founder, Chairman and Chief Executive Officer, Sven Zimmermann, our Chief Financial Officer, Bettina Stubinski, our Chief Medical Officer and Jürgen Heitmann, our Chief Business Officer.